Decalf: A Directed, Effectful Cost-Aware Logical Framework: Introduction

+in dependent type theory, allowing effectful program $\textit{qsort}$ to be compared directly to an effectful program, treated as a cost bound.
+The central principle that drives the present work is this:

-After all, \calf{} is a full-spectrum dependent type theory capable of formulating a very broad range of mathematical concepts---any appeal to an extrinsic formulation would defeat the very purpose of the present work, which is \emph{to develop a synthetic account of cost analysis for effectful programs} that extends the established \calf{} methodology for the special case of pure functional programs.
+Using this principle, we provide a synthetic account of cost analysis for effectful programs that extends the established \calf{} methodology beyond the special case of pure functional programs.

-\subsection{\decalf{}: a directed, effectful, cost-aware logical framework}
+\subsection{\decalf{}: a Directed, Effectful Cost-Aware Logical Framework}

-The key to achieving these goals is to reformulate the \calf{} type theory to consider \emph{inequalities}, as well as equalities, on programs that, intuitively, express relaxations of the cost profiling information in a program.
-Reflexivity of the preorder means that it is always valid to say, in effect, that a piece of code ``costs what it costs.''
-In this sense a cost analysis can never ``fail'', but of course it is usually desirable to characterize the cost of a program more succinctly and informatively using, say, a closed form, whenever possible.
-Transitivity of the preorder means that bounds on bounds may be consolidated, facilitating modular reasoning.
-As regards the \calf{} methodology, in \decalf{} the role of the \hasCost*{}{} relation is replaced by equational reasoning, and the role of the \isBdd*{}{} relation is replaced by inequational reasoning.
-Inequalities, like equalities, account for both cost and behavior (taking into account the extensional phase as appropriate).
-At the end of a derivation, a candidate program, $e$, and its bound, $\bound{e}$, may both be replaced by discarding their value to obtain only cost and effect information, say by wrapping both in the context $\bind{-}{\_.\ret{\triv}}$.
+The key to achieving these goals is to reformulate the \calf{} type theory to consider \emph{inequalities}, as well as equalities, on programs.
+Every type will come equipped with a preorder saying, intuitively, that $e \le e'$ when the cost of $e$ is upper bounded by the cost of $e'$, and the behavior of $e$ and $e'$ agree. \begin{enumerate} \item Reflexivity means that it is always valid to say, in effect, that a piece of code ``costs what it costs.''
+However, it of course is desirable to characterize the cost of a program more succinctly and informatively using, say, a closed form. \item Transitivity means that bounds on bounds may be consolidated, facilitating modular reasoning. \end{enumerate} Thus, \decalf{} is a \emph{directed} extension of \calf{}, where the ``directed'' aspect is manifested by the inequational judgments.
+Inequalities, like equalities, account for both cost and behavior. \begin{enumerate} \item Algorithmically (\ie, in general), inequality relaxes costs: if $\leVal{c}{c'}{\costty}$, then $\leCmp[A]{\mstep{c}{e}}{\mstep{c'}{e}}$. \item Behaviorally (\ie, assuming $\ExtOpn$), inequality is just equality: if $\leCmp[A]{e}{e'}$, then $\Op\prn{\eqCmp[A]{e}{e'}}$. \end{enumerate} Program inequality compares both the cost (for inequality) and the behavior (for equality) of a program simultaneously.
+In general, this is essential: the \emph{cost} of later computations may depend on the \emph{behavior} of earlier ones.
+Thus, we see that the cost--behavior phase distinction counterposes the \emph{interference} of behavior with cost to the \emph{noninterference} of cost with behavior \citep[\S 2.7]{niu-sterling-grodin-harper:2022}.